Robbie Willmott: Exeter City (loan)

 On 1 February 2021, Willmott joined League Two side Exeter City on loan for the remainder of the 2020-21 season.
 He made his debut for Exeter as a second-half substitute in the 1-0 League Two win against Stevenage on 2 February 2021.
 He made his home debut for Exeter in the starting line-up for the 3-2 League Two win against Bradford City on 6 February 2021, providing the assist for Exeter's second goal.
 He scored his first Exeter goal in the 2-1 League Two win against Colchester United on 23 February 2021.

 Walsall (loan)

 On 5 January 2023, Willmott joined fellow League Two club Walsall on loan until the end of the 2022–23 season.

+Woking

+On 16 June 2023 Willmott joined National League club Woking on a permanent contract.

+On 20 October 2023, Willmott joined National League South side, Weston-super-Mare on loan for the remainder of the season.

+On 26 April 2024, it was announced that Willmott would leave Woking at the end of his contract in June.

+Barry Town United

+On 1 August 2024, Willmott joined Cymru Premier club Barry Town United.

 International career

 Willmott was first called up for England C duty in February 2011 but had to withdraw from the squad to face Belgium in the semi-finals of the International Challenge trophy due to injury.

 He was once again called up for England C in August 2011 in a squad for a friendly with India U23.
 However, the game was cancelled shortly afterwards.

 He finally made his England C debut in a friendly against Gibraltar on 15 November 2011, starting the match before being replaced at half time in a 3–1 defeat.